The power of dyslexic thinking – our MD’s story

 So what impact does being dyslexic have on Jeremy’s daily life?

-A different perspective
+The different perspective dyslexia brings

 ‘I've been dyslexic all my life, so my daily life is my daily life, but I know when it's a challenge,’ he says.
 ‘If I'm sent a long document or somebody recommends a useful book, my heart still sinks slightly.

-‘On the upside, having the gift of dyslexia gives me so much more and I wouldn’t change for anything – although being able to spell without spell check would be useful!
-Being dyslexic hasn’t just helped shape who I am but how I interact with other people: I often see things in quite a different way, which adds real value for those I’m working with.
+‘Being dyslexic hasn’t just helped shape who I am but how I interact with other people: I often see things in quite a different way, which adds real value for those I’m working with.
 I can grapple with complex multi-layered issues and see simple solutions.’

 As he explains: ‘Often, I’ve simply navigated around any ‘barriers’: it’s a key benefit of being dyslexic.
 I suspect that, like many dyslexic people, the barriers I've had are self-imposed – ‘Will I get found out?’, a form of imposter syndrome, I suppose.’

-Raising awareness to unlock potential
+Raising awareness of dyslexia to unlock potential

 Do most businesses now understand the benefits of neurodiversity?